Hash table: Overview

 An associative array stores a set of (key, value) pairs and allows insertion, deletion, and lookup (search), with the constraint of unique keys.
 In the hash table implementation of associative arrays, an array $A$ of length $m$ is partially filled with $n$ elements, where $m \ge n$.
 A key $x$ is hashed using a hash function $h$ to compute an index location $A[h(x)]$ in the hash table, where $h(x) < m$.
-The efficiency of a hash table depends on the load factor, defined as the ratio of the number of stored elements to the number of available slots, with lower load factors generally yielding faster operations.
 At this index, both the key and its associated value are stored.
 Storing the key alongside the value ensures that lookups can verify the key at the index to retrieve the correct value, even in the presence of collisions.
 Under reasonable assumptions, hash tables have better time complexity bounds on search, delete, and insert operations in comparison to self-balancing binary search trees.

-Hash tables are also commonly used to implement sets, by omitting the stored value for each key and merely tracking whether the key is present.

 Load factor

-A load factor $\alpha$ is a critical statistic of a hash table, and is defined as follows:
+The efficiency of a hash table depends on the load factor ($\alpha$), defined as the ratio of the number of stored elements to the number of available slots, with lower load factors generally yielding faster operations.
+Load factor is a critical statistic of a hash table, and is defined as follows: